The Lowdown on High Deductible Health Plans

 Written by: Aaron Garcia.

-A High Deductible Health Plan offers lower monthly premiumA premium is a fee you pay to your insurance company for a health plan coverage.
-This is usually a monthly cost. payments and a higher deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+A High Deductible Health Plan offers lower monthly premiumA premium is a fee you pay to your insurance company for health plan coverage.
+This is usually a monthly cost. payments and a higher deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself..